 Serving Ideas

-Salad: Drizzle this tahini dill dressing over leafy greens, or try it with a kale salad (my fave!)
+- Salad: Drizzle this dressing over leafy greens, or try it with a kale salad (my fave!)

-Grain Bowls: Spoon it over a bowl of quinoa, crispy tofu, roasted chickpeas, steamed greens, and avocado.
+- Grain Bowls: Spoon it over a bowl of quinoa, crispy air fryer tempeh, roasted chickpeas, greens, and avocado.

-Wraps and Sandwiches: Spread it inside wraps or sandwiches with crisp veggies, roasted chickpeas, cauliflower, or falafel.
+- Wraps and Sandwiches: Spread it inside wraps or sandwiches with veggies, roasted chickpeas, cauliflower, or this spicy vegan harissa tofu.

 Tips & Tricks